Chnapy/timeflies/docs/gameplay/gameplay.md

 In a chess game you play with another player.
 Imagine you can play with several players, each one can be your *ally*, or your *ennemy*: there is **teams**.

 Each of these players have pawns, towers, king, queen etc. These *entities* are your **characters**.
-You can use them on the game board to play moves, the goal being to erase ennemies characters.
+You can use them on the game board to play moves, the goal being to erase enemies characters.

 If in a chess game players play these moves one after the other, in Timeflies the game is *turn-based*: each character plays one after the other.
 Also **turns** have *duration*.
 When this duration has elapsed, the turn ends and the next character plays its turn.